phucnguyentai01/PostmanApiTest/README.md

 1. The number of Iterations.
 * Because there are 11 cities in the Test Data file, so the Iteration number is 11.
 2. The number of Passed/Failed Assertions.
-* 1 API request can have multiple assertions, so the number of assertions is much higher than the number of API requests multiply with Iterrations.
+* 1 API request can have multiple assertions, so the number of assertions is much higher than the number of API requests multiply with Iterations.

     ![image](Images/Picture4.png)